 sshd daemon so that it can fetch this banner for each user login request.
 For that open

-Here you have to edit file and write your filename and remove hash mark.
+Here you have to edit the file and write your filename and remove the hash mark.
 It should look like :

 sshd daemon.
-To avoid disconnecting existing connected users, use HUP signal to restart sshd.
+To avoid disconnecting existing connected users, use the HUP signal to restart sshd.

-Thats it!
-Open new session and try login.
-You will be greeted with the message you configured in above steps.
+That’s it!
+Open new sessions and try login.
+You will be greeted with the message you configured in the above steps.

-You can see message is displayed before user enter his password and log in to system.
+You can see the message is displayed before the user enters his password and log in to the system.

 How to display message after user logs in

 /etc/motd file.
-Edit this file and enter message you want to greet user with once he successfully logged in.
+Edit this file and enter the message you want to greet the user with once he successfully logged in.

-You can see in above screenshot: Yellow box is MOTD controlled by
+You can see in the above screenshot: Yellow box is MOTD controlled by

-/etc/motd and green box is what we saw earlier login banner.
+/etc/motd and the green box is what we saw earlier login banner.